claravanstaden/polkadot-social-account-recovery/README.md

 - Support for multiple wallet providers (Polkadot.js, Talisman, SubWallet, Nova Wallet)
 - Connect and authenticate with wallet extensions
-- View all accounts from all connected wallets
+- View accounts from the connected wallet
 - Multi-select interface to choose which accounts should be recoverable
 - Select All / Deselect All functionality
+- Configure social recovery settings:
+  - Add multiple friend/guardian account addresses
+  - Set recovery threshold (number of friends needed to approve)
+  - Set refute duration (waiting period in days)
+- Input validation for all recovery parameters
-- Visual checkbox interface with account details
+- Visual summary of recovery configuration
 - Modern, responsive UI built with Tailwind CSS

 ## Prerequisites